 The entire process of education is seen as a means used by the Holy Spirit to bring the student into fellowship with God, to help him become strong or mighty in the Spirit, to assist him in developing a Christian mind, to enable him to think God’s thoughts, to help the student demonstrate Christ-like character qualities, so that he can fulfill God’s total purpose for his life, personally and vocationally.

 We believe that God gave parents the primary responsibility for the total education and training of their children.
 Truth Academy was founded to partner with parents in providing this education.
 Truth Academy is an extension of the parent’s own teaching in fulfilling their responsibility of educating the child.

 OUR STATEMENT OF FAITH

 Truth Academy aligns itself with the mission and beliefs of the Minnesota Association of Christian Home Educators (MACHE), a statewide organization We subscribe to the following definition of home education as outlined by the MACHE directors and veteran home educators:

 “… the traditional family is the foundation of society and parents have the God-given responsibility to determine the proper education for their children.
-Home education takes place when children are primarily taught under the authority of their own parents in their own home.
-We believe that parents, not government, should determine the curriculum and standards for their own children.
+Home education takes place when children are primarily taught under the authority of their own parents in their own homes.
+We believe that parents, not the government, should determine the curriculum and standards for their own children.
 We believe that home education fulfills its highest calling when parents educate their children according to Christ-centered, Biblical principles.”

 The Bible is the verbally inspired, infallible, literal, written, Word of God and constitutes His completed and final revelation to man.
 It is the sole rule of faith and practice for the believer.
 The Bible, in its original autographs, is without error in whole and in part, including theological concepts as well as geographical and historical details.